 Choose games that will develop or enhance learning capabilities and/or important life skills.

-Some video games can enhance your kid’s skills, help them in school, or support their emotional stability.
+There are potential positive effects of video games such as enhancing your kid’s skills, helping them in school, or supporting their emotional stability.
 Research shows that game-based instruction video games can help with school performance.
 A study found an association between frequently playing video games, overall intellectual functioning, and overall school competence.
 (1) Who knew video games could possibly improve your kids’ grades?!

 Research also shows that logic and puzzle video games can boost certain areas of the brain that are involved in attention, visual, and spatial skills.
 (2,3) It was found that participants who underwent a video game training program for 2 months for at least 30 minutes per day had expansion of their hippocampus.
 (4) This region of the brain is involved in emotional regulation and response control; so a larger hippocampus could mean more emotional stability and mindful behavior for your kids.
 (5)